rebelsky/csc207c/_eboards/eboard06-2.md

 * I am happy to try to schedule quick Teams meetings, as long as you understand that I may have to back out.
 Send me times that you would be available to meet.
+* The lab mentions whiteboards.
+But those seem to have disappeared.
+  Use a sheet of paper instead.

 ### Upcoming work